hartwigmedical/actin/molecular/README.md

 ## ACTIN molecular datamodel

 A single molecular history represents all molecular testing done for a patient.
 This includes WGS results, large targeted panels, archer, small panel results and IHC tests.
 The history is modeled as a list of molecular tests.
+Of note, only specific IHC test results are ever converted into molecular tests, and only with "tested genes" (i.e. no drivers).

 ### Molecular test